- Thesis & Research

 The Honors College recognizes that this may be a particularly challenging time for Honors College students and their families.
 We encourage students who are experiencing difficulty paying the costs associated with Honors College enrollment to apply for a one-term Honors College Differential Tuition and Emergency Grant.
 Determinations will be made on a rolling basis and will consider need, the likelihood of earning the Honors Baccalaureate and answers to the application questions.
 Inability to pay Honors College differential tuition or other costs this term should not be the primary barrier to any student's successful graduation from the college or continuation as an honors student.
 Approved grants may be for the full HC differential tuition (currently $500) or a portion of it and are for one-term only.
 Grants will not be renewed for additional terms, but students can reapply.
-Typically, students can only receive two Differential Tuition and Emergency Grants during their time in the Honors College, but during this period of crisis, all applicants will be considered.
+Typically, students can only receive two Differential Tuition and Emergency Grants during their time in the Honors College.

 Only students currently enrolled in the Honors College are eligible for a Differential Tuition and Emergency Grant.
 Applications must be for the current or immediately following term.
 Applications received in advance of week five of the term before the requested funding will not be reviewed until that time (e.g., week five of summer term for fall term applications).